 Medical Terminology in a FLASH! includes many features to facilitate your success in this course.

-Nearly 200 flash cards including all suffixes and prefixes.
-Hundreds more are online on Davis Plus (http://davisplus.fadavis.com) .
+188 flash cards including all suffixes and prefixes.
+Hundreds more are online on FADavis.com (http://www.fadavis.com).
 The IN A FLASH icon will appear throughout each chapter to remind you to use your flash cards before moving on to the next section.
-See Flash Card Games for new ways to use your cards.
+See Flash Card Games on page xxi for new ways to use your cards.

 A workbook format supports your learning by encouraging you to write directly in the book.
 The act of writing actively engages your brain in a way that reading alone cannot.
 Perforations allow you to remove as many pages as you’d like.
 You are able to tear out a few pages and carry them with you instead of carrying the whole book.
 This can be especially helpful when you are experiencing “wasted” moments in your day such as waiting in a line.
 If you have a few pages in your bag, you are able to have a quick study session!

 Learning style tips throughout the book help you learn and retain new information through activities that use your visual, auditory, verbal, and kinesthetic (hands-on) senses.
-Look for the learning style tip icons that represent the four learning styles Learning Style Tip.
+Look for the icons that represent the four learning style tips.
 They will help you choose the activities that may be best for you.

 Flashpoints and boxes provide more information on certain topics within each chapter.